norbertolimonjr/norbertolimonjr/README.md

 ### About Me: 💻🥷🏽

-ML engineer / Security Analyst looking to leverage Data Analysis, Threat Intelligence, and Machine Learning for Threat Detection and Incident Response.
+Data Engineer / Security Analyst looking to leverage Data Analysis, Threat Intelligence, and Machine Learning for Threat Detection and Incident Response.

 ### Mission Statement: 💼🦾